Last updated on Sunday 22nd of May 2022 12:15:36 PM

 VMFS 5 storage limits and XSITools

-According to VMWare's documents: https://www.vmware.com/pdf/vsphere5/r55/vsphere-55-configuration-maximums.pdf
+According to VMWare's documents: vSphere 5.5 Configuration Maximums

-An VMFS5 volume can store up to 130,690 files.
+A VMFS5 volume can store up to 130,690 files.
 That number should include dirs too.
 This means that, making some quick figures, if you have 130.000 free inodes for block storage and each block is 50 mb. big, you could host up to 6.5 tb. of real data in chunks.
 That could easily range from 30 to 70 tb. of deduplicated data, which is more than enough to consider XSITools repositories as a serious backup storage engine.
 You can obviously have one or more XSITools repos per volume, so you can easily grow your backup space by adding more disks, or by splitting disks into smaller volumes.

 Block de-duplication is a must when recursively backing up virtual disks, but using a small block size makes no sense in this context.
 De-duplication offers the big advantage of storing data chunks uniquely, it is a simple and brilliant idea from a conceptual point of view.
-It only has one disadvantage, it is resource hungry, it is so CPU and memory intensive that when it comes to backing up terabyte files you might end up needing extremely powerful (and therefore expensive) servers to handle billions of tiny chunks of data.
+It only has one disadvantage, it is resource hungry, it is so CPU and memory intensive that when it comes to backing up terabyte files you might end up needing extremely powerful (and therefore expensive) servers to handle zillions of tiny chunks of data.

 A fixed set of virtual machines in production constitutes a set of big files that will only experiment limited changes from one backup cycle to the next.
 It is database and user files that will get changed from one day to the next.
 Still, most of those files will remain unchanged, as well as the vast majority of the OS constituent parts, that will as well, remain aligned to the previous day version in terms of data structure.